Placing Objects on Shelves

 7. When the objects are at the correct heights, return to floor plan view and use the Select Objects tool to select and make any needed adjustments to their positions.

-• Hold down the Control key down on your keyboard to override any movement restrictions, and place your cursor over the Move edit handle at the center of the selected object.
+• Hold down the Control/Command key down on your keyboard to override any movement restrictions, and place your cursor over the Move edit handle at the center of the selected object.

 You can also hold down the Shift key on the keyboard and click on several items to select a group of objects.